shcaba/Sebastes_melanops_WA/Document/_main.knit.md

 \begin{figure}
 {\centering
-\includegraphics[alt=.,width=1\textwidth,height=1\textheight]{C:/Users/Jason.Cope/Documents/Github/Sebastes_melanops_WA/Document/figures/biology_plots/Fig1_bio_and_func_color.png}
+\includegraphics[alt=The data are available upon equest from the authors.,width=1\textwidth,height=1\textheight]{C:/Users/Jason.Cope/Documents/Github/Sebastes_melanops_WA/Document/figures/biology_plots/Fig1_bio_and_func_color.png}
 }
 \caption{Biological and functional maturity ogives.
-Biological maturity ogives are represented by the dashed lines (logistic regression and 95% CI is grey, flexible spline and 95% CI is light green).
-Functional maturity ogives are represented by the solid lines (logistic regression and 95% CI is grey, flexible spline and 95% CI is light blue).\label{fig:bio-fxn-mat-color}}
+Biological maturity ogives are represented by the dashed lines (logistic regression and 95\% CI is grey, flexible spline and 95\% CI is light green).
+Functional maturity ogives are represented by the solid lines (logistic regression and 95\% CI is grey, flexible spline and 95\% CI is light blue).\label{fig:bio-fxn-mat-color}}
 \end{figure}

 \pagebreak